chyr98/VRPTW_scheduler/README.md

 - `--name/-n`: the name of problem (default: 'VRPTW instance')
 - `--num-vehicles/-v`: the number of vehicles (default: 2)
-- `--x-limit/-x`: the max value of the x axis (default: 10)
+- `--x-limit/-x`: the maxumum value of the x axis (default: 10)
-- `--y-limit/-y`: the max value of the y axis (defualt: 10)
+- `--y-limit/-y`: the maxumum value of the y axis (defualt: 10)
 - `--num-costomers/-c`: the number of customers including the depot (default :5)
-- `--tw-limit-ratio/-t`: the larger this value is the broader the time windows are (defualt: 0.4)
+- `--tw-limit/-t`:  The half of the maximum width of time windows (defualt: 3)
-- `--output/-o`: the filename to write the problem (required)
+- `--output/-o`: the path to save the generated problem (required)
-- `--solution/-s`: the filename to write a solution used for the problem generation (optional)
+- `--solution/-s`: The path to save the solution used for generating the problem (optional)

 ## MPP Generator
 Generate MPP by swapping two customers in the original routes.
+If `--original-problem` and `--original-solution` exist, they will be used.
+Otherwise, they will be generated accodring to the same options as `problem_generator.py`.
+Note that `--tw-limit` should be set appropriately even if an existing problem and solution are used.

 ```bash
 python3 mpp_generator.py \